Los Angeles County Sheriff's Department: Concerns and challenges

 The Los Angeles County Jail incarcerates about 200,000 individuals each year, and with such large numbers, the jail has faced numerous problems with its facilities.

 In 1988, a scandal erupted after a Los Angeles jailhouse informant demonstrated that he was able to engineer false confessions to murder from inmates he had never met before.
 In California, jailhouse informants have most frequently been used in murder cases.

 In May 2013, the Men's Central Jail and the Twin Towers Correctional Facility (taken together) ranked as one of the ten worst jails in the United States, based on reporting in Mother Jones magazine.

 One of the issues the jails faced was with visitation, exemplified by an event in the Men's Central Jail.
 Twenty-three-year-old male Gabriel Carillo was severely beaten and pepper sprayed by a deputy in Men's Central Jail on Saturday, February 26, 2012.
 Carillo was there with his girlfriend, Grace Torres, to visit his younger brother.
 Both Torres and Carillo illegally brought their cell phones into the jail and were caught in possession of the phones.
 Torres hid her cell phone in her boot and snuck it into the visitor's lobby despite signs prohibiting doing so, while Carillo claimed he forgot to remove his cell phone from his pocket.
 The deputies confiscated both phones shortly after, handcuffed Carillo, and took both Carillo and Torres into the break room.
 Carillo got into a verbal altercation with officers and claimed he was then assaulted by them.

-Following the controversy, Los Angeles County Sheriff Lee Baca announced that the Men's Central Jail could be closed.
+Following the incidents, Los Angeles County Sheriff Lee Baca announced that the Men's Central Jail could be closed.
 Construction of a new jail has been proposed to replace the Men's Central Jail.

 Another challenge that the Los Angeles County Jail faces is violence within the jail community.